MosaabMuhammed/DS-Map/6_R Language/2_R_data_wrangling.md

 # Note: Factor means a categorical variable that has different flavors or levels.
 statesInfo <- read.csv('stateData.csv', stringsAsFactors=FALSE)

-# TO open a window and choose a csv file by mouse.
+# TO open a window and choose a csv file by a mouse.
 df <- read.csv(file.choose())

 ## Load from tsv